-After six full years at Google, last month I quit to be a full-time life coach and part-time yoga teacher, and, for the sake of your own self-actualization, in this post I want to tell you why.
+I just quit my job at Google to be a full-time life coach and part-time yoga teacher, and, for the sake of your own self-actualization, I want to tell you why.

-But don’t worry.
-What follows isn’t a fluffy account of “following my truth.”
-(There are enough “Why I quit Google” blog posts of that sort already in circulation for your browsing pleasure.)
+Butt don’t worry, what follows isn’t a feel-good account of “following my truth.”
+(Really, there are enough “Why I Quit Google to Live the Life of My Dreams” posts of that sort floating around already.)
 Rather, what follows is a story about actively not following my truth and the cost of fighting intuition.

-First I should mention that fighting the internal pull isn’t a habit I’ve recently picked up.
-It’s been my normal mode of operating for most of my life, and it’s resulted in, among other things, dating people I knew were completely wrong for me for years, being unkind just to fit in, forcing myself through a rigorous bachelors of science in statistics when what I really loved was writing and human behavior, and drinking regularly for almost a decade when my body so deeply rejected it.
+Fighting the internal pull of intuition isn’t new to me.
+It’s been my default operating mode for most of my life, and it’s resulted in me dating people I knew were completely wrong for me (for years), being unkind just to fit in, forcing myself through a rigorous bachelor’s degree in statistics when what I really loved was writing and psychology, and drinking regularly for almost a decade when my body so deeply rejected it.

-As you might imagine, this intuition-resistant way of living has led to a lot of existential suffering over the course of my life.
-But it’s kind of like how spiritual awakening works.
+As you can see, this intuition-resistant way of living has led to a lot of existential suffering throughout my life.
+For better or for worse, this is often how spiritual awakening works.
 Some people have to accumulate a certain amount of pleasure to realize that collecting pleasure doesn’t lead to lasting fulfillment -- and thus seek something different.
 But most of us, including myself, have to accrue a certain amount of suffering to motivate ourselves to make a change.
 And that’s what happened to me here, with my job.
 Because I just wouldn’t listen to anything else.

-I worked at Google for over 6 years, but living the corporate life, though a role I can play well, never felt quite aligned with who I am and what I'm passionate about (which is spiritual awakening and liberation from mind-created suffering for all beings).
+I worked at Google for over six years, but living the corporate life, though a role I can play well, never fully aligned with who I am and what I'm passionate about (spiritual awakening and liberation from mind-created suffering for all beings, including myself).

 My job (with all its demands, deadlines, and travel) always had me functioning somewhere on the teeth-grinding-at-night scale.
 (Par for the course for many in Silicon Valley, by the way.
 The cost of doing business.)